kbristow/LGE-Game-Engine/README.md

 LGE-Game-Engine
 ===============
 A 2D Game Engine created using the LibGDX framework.
-Still a work in progress.
+A project done for learning purposes and entertainment.

 Requirements